conda-forge/conda-forge.github.io/src/README.md

 ## Response and Potential Consequences

 - Nothing (if we determine that no violation occurred).
-- Private feedback or reprimand from NumFOCUS to the individual(s) involved.
+- Private feedback or reprimand from Conda-forge to the individual(s) involved.
-- Removing a person from NumFOCUS membership or other formal affiliation.
+- Removing a person from Conda-forge membership or other formal affiliation.
 - Publishing an account of the harassment and calling for the resignation of the alleged harasser from their responsibilities (usually pursued by people without formal authority: may be called for if the person is the event leader, or refuses to stand aside from the conflict of interest, or similar)
-- Any other response that NumFOCUS deems necessary and appropriate to the situation
+- Any other response that Conda-forge deems necessary and appropriate to the situation

 _This code-of-conduct is common to the following projects:_